 You can obtain accreditation in multiple disciplines.
 You will need to take the technical knowledge test to demonstrate proof of competency, however most of the evidence required for additional accreditation is cross-referenced against your existing accreditation.

 You can complete it at your own pace.
-If you do not hold a vocational qualification and have not previously completed any of the short duration courses, then together with the technical knowledge test, it will take you approximately 30 hours in total (which can be taken over a 9-month period).
+If you do not hold a vocational qualification and have not previously completed any of the short duration courses, then together with the technical knowledge test, it will take you approximately 30 hours in total.
 Of course, it will take you less time if you already hold valid certification in the mandatory training or qualification.

 This is a 40-minute online multiple-choice test, which consists of 35 questions.
 These are based on current standards and codes of practice and cover the entire range of tasks involved in installing a roof covering in a particular discipline.
 You need to pass this test in order to achieve full accreditation.